 The corbelled stonework was an engineering feat.
-Designed like a stone igloo, this Beehive or "Tholos" tomb was the biggest dome of its day.
+Designed like a stone igloo, this tholos (tomb) was the biggest dome of its day.

-This remarkable structure remained the king of domes until the Romans built the Pantheon about 1,400 years later.
+This remarkable structure remained the king of domes until the Romans built their Pantheon about 1,400 years later.

 One way to judge a society's architectural finesse is by the distance it can span with no internal supports.
 By today's standards this structure's not much.
 But back then, it was a wonder.

-On the nearby coast, the city of Nafplion is the perfect base for exploring the northeast corner of the Peloponnesian Peninsula.
+Nearby on the coast, the city of Nafplion [Nafplio] is the perfect base for exploring the northeast corner of the Peloponnesian Peninsula.

 Nafplion is a striking reminder that this part of Greece was for centuries an outpost of Venice.
 The island in the harbor was the first line of local defense.
 The second line was the Palamidi Fortress capping the hilltop high above.

-Climb 999 steps above Nafplion and you reach this early 18th-century fortress.
-Your reward, along with a grand view, is a chance to appreciate the far-reaching power of the Venetian empire in its day.
+Climb 999 steps above Nafplion and you reach this early-18th-century fortress.
+Your reward, along with a great view, is a chance to appreciate the far-reaching power of the Venetian empire in its day.

 The Palamidi Fortress, regarded as the best example of Venetian military architecture, saw plenty of action.
-It fell to the Ottomans in 1715, played a roll in the Greek War of Independence in the 1820s, and was occupied by the Nazis during World War Two.
+It fell to the Ottomans in 1715, played a role in the Greek War of Independence in the 1820s, and was occupied by the Nazis during World War II.

-A constitution was the dream of many in the 1820s when the Greeks were creating their newly independent nation.
-As this town was one of the first liberated from the Ottomans Turks in 1822, Nafplion became the new country's first capital city.
+A constitution was the dream of many in the 1820s as the Greeks were creating their newly independent nation.
+As this town was one of the first liberated from the Ottoman Turks in 1822, Nafplion became the new country's first capital city.

-[31a] At the top of the town, our hotel's stony courtyard fits right in.
+At the top of the town, our hotel's [Pension Marianna] stony courtyard fits right in.
 The breakfast room comes with friendly service and a commanding view.
 And the bedrooms are a tasteful mix of stone and wood.

-[33 ] An hour's drive east is the sanctuary at Epidavros, with the best-preserved theater in the ancient world and the scant remains of a city around it.
+An hour's drive east is the sanctuary at Epidavros, with the best-preserved theater in the ancient world and the scant remains of its city.

 In 400 BC, Epidavros, with a sprawling complex of hospitals and sick wards, was the most famous healing center in the Greek world.